cobalthq/cobalt-product-public-docs/layouts/shortcodes/asset-definition.md

-For pentests, an asset is a software component of value.
+For pentests, an asset is a software component of value, such as a web application or API.